 Report to the Equal Opportunity and Compliance Office as a Responsible Employee

-Report to the Department of Public Safety as a Campus Security Authority
+Report to UNC Police as a Campus Security Authority

 Who are Responsible Employees?

-*Campus Security Authorities, as designated by the University for purposes of Clery Act reporting, include: members of UNC Department of Public Safety; any individual(s) who have responsibility for campus safety (guard, escort, etc.); individuals/departments designated as Reporting Options in the University policy; and employees with significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
+*Campus Security Authorities, as designated by the University for purposes of Clery Act reporting, include: members of UNC Police Department; any individual(s) who have responsibility for campus safety (guard, escort, etc.); individuals/departments designated as Reporting Options in the University policy; and employees with significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.